Preparing for Court

 malpractice -- Any professional misconduct or unreasonable lack of skill in a professional duty.

-misdemeanor -- Less serious type of crime that can lead to imprisonment for up to one year.
+misdemeanor -- Considered to be a "lesser offense" than a felony and that can lead to imprisonment for up to one year.

 negligence -- Carelessness or lack of care.
 A person could be negligent if she or he fails to act reasonably or take reasonable precautions.